GDP6/help/README.md

 # help
-Help pages for the project
+Help page for the project

 ## Useful Linux Commands